roderickperez/open-DARTS/paper.md

 date: 1 April 2024
 bibliography: paper.bib
 ---
-> Hard maximum for entire paper: 1000 words
 # Summary

-> Describe the high-level functionality and purpose of the software for a diverse, non-specialist audience.

 Open Delft Advanced Research Terra Simulator [@openDARTS_2023] is a simulation framework for forward and inverse modelling and uncertainty quantification of multi-physics processes in geo-engineering applications such as geothermal, CO2 sequestration, water pumping, and hydrogen storage.
 To efficiently achieve high levels of accuracy on complex geometries, it utilizes advanced numerical methods such as fully implicit thermo-hydro-mechanical-chemical formulation, a highly flexible finite-volume spatial approximation, operator-based linearization for nonlinear terms, and efficient physics-based preconditioners. openDARTS goals are computational efficiency, expandability, and easiness of use.
 For this reason, openDARTS is based on a hybrid design with an efficient core C++/CUDA implementation wrapped around a highly customisable and easy to use Python code.

 # Statement of need

-> Illustrates the research purpose of the software and places it in the context of related work (other software packages doing similar simulations with references and how is DARTS special.
-Also list here other software packages that are pertinent to DARTS, for example dependencies, darts-flash?).

 The openDARTS framework is fully validated and benchmarked for geothermal, CO2 sequestration, gas storage, hydrocarbon production and induced seismicity applications.
-The framework design and parallel implementations for CPU and GPU architectures provide an exceptional level of flexibility and performance.
+The framework design and parallel implementations provide an exceptional level of flexibility and performance.
 Furthermore, advanced inverse capabilities based on adjoint gradients allow openDARTS to effectively address data assimilation, risk analysis and uncertainty quantification for energy transition applications.

 openDARTS is designed to use Python as its user interface, which makes it widely used in educational and research institutions for both introductory and advanced programming.
 It is a reservoir simulator with advanced capabilities that are not reliant on proprietary software, reducing significantly the entry barrier for researchers and students interested in energy transition applications for the subsurface.
-Two indepedent modules darts-discretizer and darts-flash allow efficient processing of Corner Point Geometry meshes and advanced multiphase equilibrium evaluation for complex fluids respectively.
+Two independent modules darts-discretizer and darts-flash allow efficient processing of Corner Point Geometry meshes and advanced multiphase equilibrium evaluation for complex fluids respectively.

 # Key features

 ## Unified thermal-compositional PDE formulation

-openDARTS has a generic PDE formulation for thermal compositional flow in porous media.
+openDARTS has a generic PDE formulation for thermal compositional flow in porous media [@Khait2018].
 This makes possible to adjust terms in PDE to account for various physical phenomena.
-Darcy flow, gravity and capillary effects give rise to convective fluxes and diffusive/conductive fluxes are driven by thermodynamic potentials between grid cells.  ## (chemical potential/entropy)
+Darcy flow, gravity and capillary effects give rise to convective fluxes and diffusive/conductive fluxes are driven by thermodynamic potentials between grid cells.
 In addition, a source/sink term can account for chemistry and kinetic reactions.

 Observing how the conservation equations for mass, energy and momentum contain similar nonlinear terms, one can discretize the conservation equation of each quantity in a control volume using a uniformly integral way.
 The nonlinear equations are discretized using a Finite Volume Method in space to preserve conservation and with a backward Euler approximation in time to support unconditional stability.

 ## Operator-Based Linearization

-One of the most computationally complex and expensive parts is a calculation of partial derivatives to construct the Jacobian. openDARTS exploits Operator-Based Linearization (OBL), where the terms in the PDEs are separated into space-dependent terms $\xi$ and thermodynamic state-dependent operators $\omega$.
+One of the most computationally complex and expensive parts is a calculation of partial derivatives to construct the Jacobian. openDARTS exploits Operator-Based Linearization (OBL) [@Voskov2017; @Khait2017], where the terms in the PDEs are separated into space-dependent terms $\xi$ and thermodynamic state-dependent operators $\omega$.
 The $\omega$-based operators can be parameterized with respect to the nonlinear unknowns using multidimensional tables at different resolutions.
 The values and derivatives required for the assembly of the linear system can be approximated through multi-linear interpolation in the parameter space using calculated values at the nodes.

-Using adaptive parametrization, derivative computation is performed at nodes of the structured grid in the primary variables space around the required point.
+Using adaptive parametrization [@Khait2018], derivative computation is performed at nodes of the structured grid in the primary variables space around the required point.
 Re-using computed values at nodal points can significantly reduce the Jacobian construction stage, especially in the case of ensemble-based simulations.

 ## Discretization

 Different grid types supported by openDARTS are useful for different applications:
 - structured grid - for teaching and basic modelling
 - radial grid - for near-well and core scale laboratory experiments
 - corner-point geometry - for industry-related applications
-- unstructured grid - for modelling of flow with complex geometries and discrete fracture networks.
+- unstructured grid [@Hoop2021]- for modelling of flow with complex geometries and discrete fracture networks.

 openDARTS uses the Finite Volume Method for space and the Fully Implicit Method for time discretization.
 There are two-point and multi-point flux approximations implemented in openDARTS.